eecs484db/eecs484db.github.io/fa23/p1-fakebook-db/p1-fakebook-db.md

 ## Submissions

-This project is to be done in teams of 2 students (recommended) or individually.
+This project is to be done in teams of 2 students.
 Both members of each team will receive the same score - the highest score among all submissions; as such, it is not necessary for each team member to submit the assignment.

 **Before making your first submission**, follow these steps to create a team on the [Autograder][autograder]: